-Granville Sellars, speaking on behalf of Philip, told coroner Claire Welch: ‘We believe that those entrusted with Doris’ welfare failed to provide her with adequate protection or even the most basic care.
+Granville Sellars, speaking on behalf of Philip and Paul, told coroner Claire Welch: ‘We believe that those entrusted with Doris’ welfare failed to provide her with adequate protection or even the most basic care.
 They failed to ensure she was provided with the most basic medical attention.
 We believe Weston Park Care Home failed to take responsive action in order to keep her safe and failed to meet her needs and in their duty of care and neglect contributed to her death.”

 Dr Elizabeth Paterson, the GP who eventually visited Doris, said that although a doctor should have been called after the fall, it would be unlikely this would have led to her being transferred to hospital.

 “A trip to the hospital wouldn’t have reversed the fact that she was in the final days of her life,” Dr Paterson said.

 Delivering a narrative verdict, the coroner found a number of factors contributed to Doris’ death including that she was also living with breast cancer.
 A deep vein thrombosis had been caused by a head injury days before her death.

 The coroner considered that the home had failed to procure basic medical attention for Doris and this could be categorized as a gross failure.

 Speaking after the verdict, Philip said: ‘We still want the police to reopen the case.
 They haven’t investigated, they’ve failed in their duty and there’s nothing I can do about it.”

 ‘I’m sure if it was one of their mothers they would investigate.
 I have nothing to lose now.
 I don’t want any money.
 I just don’t want anyone else to go through what we have.”

 Doris’ husband, Albert, served during the D-Day landings before contracting polio while working as a butcher.